12 Eccentric & Quirky Hotels in England You’ll Love

 11. Belle Tout Lighthouse

-Ever dreamed of being a lighthouse keeper with a king-sized bed and wine fridge?
-Belle Tout Lighthouse, perched on the chalk cliffs of Beachy Head in East Sussex, makes it possible.
-This decommissioned lighthouse now houses circular rooms with 360-degree vistas of the English Channel and South Downs National Park.
+Ever dreamed of being a lighthouse keeper with modern luxuries and wine service?
+Belle Tout Lighthouse perched on the chalk cliffs of Beachy Head in East Sussex makes those dreams reality for £220-310 per night.
+This decommissioned 1834 lighthouse offers circular rooms with 360-degree vistas of the English Channel and South Downs National Park.

 Belle Tout Lighthouse is the ideal spot to witness a mesmerizing sunset and experience the enchanting magic of the location.